Labour Markets & Resilience

 - How to anticipate potential shocks on an economy?

 - What type of response to adapt in the short term and long term?

 - What are the structural and cyclical reforms to put in place to ensure any economy is more resilient?

 - How does any economy compare to another and how to improve your ratings?

 To address these topics, Whiteshield has created three models:

-- City Resilience Index assesses the ability of cities to develop clear comparative advantages that enables them to sustain internal or external shocks.
+- The City Resilience Index assesses the ability of cities to develop clear comparative advantages that enable them to sustain internal or external shocks.

 Global Labour Resilience Index 2022: Stagnating resilience

 Whiteshield launched in February 2022 its annual report on labour market resilience entitled “Global Labour Resilience Index 2022: Stagnating resilience”.